DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 Roles

-A ChatMessage represents a single message in the conversation and can have one of three roles: from_user, from_system, or from_assistant.
-Messages with the from_user role are inputs provided by the user, such as a query or request.
-Messages with the from_system role provide context or instructions to guide the LLM’s behavior, such as setting a tone or purpose for the conversation.
-The from_assistant role defines the expected or actual response from the LLM.
+A ChatMessage represents a single message in the conversation and can have one of three class methods that build the chat messages: from_user, from_system, or from_assistant. from_user messages are inputs provided by the user, such as a query or request. from_system messages provide context or instructions to guide the LLM’s behavior, such as setting a tone or purpose for the conversation. from_assistant defines the expected or actual response from the LLM.

 Here’s how the roles work together in a ChatPromptBuilder: